sajjadalis/corona-covid-stats/readme.txt

 **COVID-19 Affected Countries Data Table** [covid-widget type="table"]

 **Note**: You must have to use country name as defined in data source.
-Please check country name list on [https://covid19-wp.netlify.app/](https://covid19-wp.netlify.app/). e.g: "United States" or "USA" will not work but "US" will work.
-Similarly "South Korea" won't work.
+Please check country name list on [https://covid19-wp.netlify.app/](https://covid19-wp.netlify.app/). e.g: "United States" will not work but "USA" will work.
+Similarly "South Korea" won't work, S.Korea should work.
 This is because the data source listed those names like that.
 You have to use [shortcode generator](https://covid19-wp.netlify.app/), select country from drop-down and then copy full shortcode or copy defined country name inside your shortcode.

 **Data Source:** [NovelCOVID/API](https://github.com/NovelCOVID/API).
 Documentation can be found [here](https://disease.sh/docs/).
 Please check Privacy Policy [here](https://github.com/NovelCOVID/API/blob/master/privacy.md) and License [here](https://github.com/NovelCOVID/API/blob/master/LICENSE)